Lira University: Location

-The university campus is located on approximately 500 acre of land, about 11 km, by road, northwest of downtown, Lira off of the Lira–Kamdini Road.
-The coordinates of the university campus are 2°15'04.0"N, 32°49'16.0"E (Latitude:2.251111; Longitude:32.821111).
+The university campus is situated on approximately 621 acres (251.3 hectares) of land, northwest of downtown Lira, off 500 acre of land, 68.7km from Kamdini.

 History

-The university first opened in August 2012 with 100 students.
-At that time, the institution was a constituent college of Gulu University and was known as Gulu University Constituent College Lira.
+Lira University first opened in August 2012 with 100 students.
+At that time, the institution was a constituent college of Gulu University and was known as Gulu University Constituent College Lira in 2009.
 It was also referred to as Lira University College.

-In June 2015, the Uganda Ministry of Education elevated the college to university status, effective with the 2016-17 academic year that began in August 2016.
+In June 2015, the Uganda Ministry of Education elevated the college to university status, effective with the 2016-2017 academic year that began in August 2016.